jcoliz/AzFn.IoTHubTrigger/docs/3d-scenes-studio.md

 ## Set up 3D Scenes Studio

-Launch [3D Scenes Studio](https://explorer.digitaltwins.azure.net/3dscenes/) to get started, then follow along as we get it working...
+Launch [3D Scenes Studio](https://explorer.digitaltwins.azure.net/3dscenes/) to get started, then follow along as we get it working!

-### Steps overview

 At a high level, here's what we'll need to do to set up 3D Scenes Studio for our example

 1. Import a 3D model
-2. Associate a unique 3D model mesh to each individual twins
+2. Associate a unique 3D model mesh to each individual twin
 3. Choose what to display for each twin
 4. Apply the Behavior to all elements